1964 Notre Dame Fighting Irish football team

-The 1964 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1964 NCAA University Division football season.
-Led by first-year head coach Ara Parseghian, the Fighting Irish compiled a record of 9–1.
-John Huarte was the sixth Notre Dame player to win the Heisman Trophy.
-Notre Dame was crowned national champion by the National Football Foundation (NFF) at the end of the season, however the title is not claimed by the university.
+The 1964 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1964 NCAA University Division football season.
+In their first year under head coach Ara Parseghian, the Fighting Irish compiled a 9–1 record, outscored opponents by a total of 287 to 77, and were ranked No. 3 in the final AP and UPI polls.
+They won their first nine games and were ranked No. 1 in both polls before losing to unranked USC in the final game of the season.

+Though Alabama was declared the national champion in both the final AP and UPI polls, and Arkansas received the honor from the Football Writers Association of America, Notre Dame was recognized as national champion by the National Football Foundation (NFF) and therefore received the MacArthur Bowl; the title, however, is not claimed by the university.